-Here we were, on the beautiful Caribbean island of Antigua, relaxing after a long day of business deals and no deals.
+Here we were, on the beautiful Caribbean island of Antigua, relaxing after a long day of business, with deals and no deals.

-What’s more, we were concerned that they actually believed that it was not necessary for them to understand and apply business etiquette because they were not top brass in “big business.”
+What’s more, we were concerned that they actually believed that it was not necessary for them to understand and apply business etiquette, because they were not top brass in “big business.”

 And here was her husband providing tangible evidence of the very mindset we were cussing about!

 I was just about to think that “idiots travel too!”
 But just in time, it occurred to me that that would not be good etiquette of any kind.

 Before we go any further, let’s have a little discussion on what is business etiquette.